Source documents

 Expected result:

-• Shipper TMS creates separate Transport Orders for eligible released requests that are not already assigned.
+• Shipper TMS creates one Transport Order for all eligible released requests that are not already assigned.

-• Each created Transport Order can be opened for carrier, vehicle, driver, route, and warehouse planning.
+• The created Transport Order can be opened for carrier, vehicle, driver, route, and warehouse planning.

 When to use each action